PX4/PX4-user_guide/en/sensor/rangefinders.md

 The easiest way to test the rangefinder is to vary the range and compare to the values detected by PX4.
 The sections below show some approaches to getting the measured range.

-### QGroundControl Analyze Tool
+### QGroundControl MAVLink Inspector

-The *QGroundControl Analyze Tool* tool and *QGroundControl MAVLink Inspector* let you view messages sent from the vehicle, including `DISTANCE_SENSOR` information from the rangefinder.
+The *QGroundControl MAVLink Inspector* lets you view messages sent from the vehicle, including `DISTANCE_SENSOR` information from the rangefinder.
 The main difference between the tools is that the *Analyze* tool can plot values in a graph.

 :::note
 The messages that are sent depend on the vehicle configuration.
 You will only get `DISTANCE_SENSOR` messages if the connected vehicle has a rangefinder installed and is publishing sensor values.
 :::